Saphiretrolet11/IoT_project/README.md

 | <img src="images/USB.png"  height="150">    | USB-cable  Male to Female    | [Link](https://www.electrokit.com/usb-kabel-a-hane-micro-b-5p-hane-1.8m)                                | 39         |

 ## Computer Setup

+### 1. Updating Hardware
+Make sure your Raspberry Pi Pico WH is not connected to your computer.
+Download the MicroPython firmware (.uf2 file) for Raspberry Pi Pico from !!LINK.
+Hold down the BOOTSEL button on your Raspberry Pi Pico WH.
+While holding BOOTSEL, connect the Pico Wh to your computer with a USB cable.
+The Raspberry Pi Pico WH will appear as a storage device on your computer.
+Place the firmware you downloaded (.uf2 file) in the Raspberry Pi Pico WH .
+The device should disconnect and not reappear as a storage device.

+Install VScode !!LINK.
+Install Node.js !!LINK.
+Start VScode to the extensions tab on the left hand bar and search for Pymakr, install it.
+The Pymakr extension should now be on the left bar, go to it and click on create project.
+Create a folder (you can name it whatever) and click use this folder.
+A window will ask for a project name (you can name it whatever you want).
+Go to the Explorer tab on the left hand bar, click “open folder” and select your project folder.
+Go back to the Pymakr extension, click on “add devices”, and select your device .
+You are now ready to begin!.

+You will need 3 drivers to properly use the Rotary encoder and OLED Inside your project folder create a folder named exactly “lib” Download rotary_irq_rp2 !!LINK
+Download rotary.py !!LINK
+Download ssd1306.py !!LINK
+You now have all the prerequisite steps and can start assembly!

 ## C
 ## Putting everything together